Overview

 “Copy” loading strategy

-An alternative method of loading data from S3 into Firebolt is using COPY FROM.
+You can also use COPY FROM to load data from Amazon S3 into Firebolt.
 It has a simple syntax and doesn’t require an exact match with your source data.
-This command does not create an intermediate table and writes your data straight into Firebolt so you can start working with it right away.
+COPY_FROM does not create an intermediate table and writes your data straight into Firebolt so you can start working with it right away.

-The copy syntax in dbt closely adheres to the specification, allowing you to define the necessary fields for data ingestion into Firebolt.
+The copy syntax in dbt closely adheres to the syntax in Firebolt’s COPY_FROM.

 To use COPY FROM instead of creating an external table, set strategy: copy in your external source definition.
 For backwards compatibility, if no strategy is specified, the external table strategy is used by default.